perimosocordiae/graphs/README.md

 ## TODO list

   * Get test coverage up to 100%
-  * Provide specialized graph types for undirected graphs
   * Add a weighted variant of EdgePairGraph
+  * Add a symmetric variant of AdjacencyMatrixGraph
   * Support casting between Graph subtypes
-  * Add a graph construction submodule
   * Hook into networkx/graphviz/arbor/etc for no-coordinate graph vizualization
   * Add docstrings to all public functions/classes/modules
   * Provide usage examples